Linux Tutorials on the topic “shell”

 -

-Linux printenv Command Tutorial for Beginners (with Examples)
+Linux hostname Command Tutorial for Beginners (5 Examples)

 -

-Linux pmap Command Tutorial for Beginners (5 Examples)
+Linux sha1sum Command Tutorial for Beginners (with Examples)

-Author: Himanshu Arora • Tags: linux, shell • Comments: 0 • Updated: May 05, 2020Linux command line offers a lot of tools that help you know more about processes that are currently active in your system.
-One such utility is pmap, which reports the process memory map.
-In this tutorial, we will discuss the basics of pmap using some easy to understand examples.
+Author: Himanshu Arora • Tags: linux, shell • Comments: 0 • Updated: Jul 09, 2024Linux command line offers several tools for checking and verifying a file's integrity.
+One such tool is sha1sum, which we will be discussing here in this tutorial using some easy to understand examples.

 -